-Here’s whether dropping your phone affects its performance:
+Here’s everything about dropping your phone affecting its performance:

 In the majority of cases where a phone is dropped, the device is just fine, but it is possible for a drop to damage a phone and affect its performance.